Wildlife photography weekend -Guest blog

-The early morning light was excellent, lighting the white fluffy seal pups beautifully and shining off the wet skin of the adult seals.
+The early morning light was perfect for wildlife photography, lighting the white fluffy seal pups beautifully and shining off the wet skin of the adult seals.
 There was much activity with females protecting their space and pup.
 Bull seals fought, hoping to mate with any females whose pups had been weaned.

 After a few hours at Horsey, we had a warming pot of tea with cake at nearby Poppylands Café which had a Dad’s Army theme (filmed nearby).
 We then moved on to RSPB Strumpshaw Fen.
 Walking around the site we spotted chinese water deer, long tailed tits, marsh harriers and a kestrel sitting on a tree branch in beautiful afternoon light.
 As dusk approached we headed back to the hide near the entrance, where we witnessed the amazing spectacle of a starling murmuration – thousands of birds flying in formation to avoid predators as they came in to roost in the reed beds.

 Out of the thousands, we only saw ONE being caught – it got grabbed by a sparrowhawk, who flew off with it squawking in its talons.
 That’s one unlucky starling!

 I have always wanted to see a proper murmuration, so I was absolutely chuffed to end the day in such a spectacular way.
 Thank goodness I had spent the previous week phoning around all those 20000 starlings to make sure they turned up at the right time and place…